-During the year, the Group faced decrease in revenue for sales to customers in the United States of America (the "USA") because of the change in sourcing strategies by our USA customers.
-New customers have been sought in Hong Kong (China), Mainland China and Vietnam but this still takes time to grow.
-Nevertheless, the better gross margin has increased the Group's gross profit in 2019.
+During the year, the Group faced decrease in revenue for sales to customers in the United States of America (the "USA") because of the coronavirus ("Covid-19") pandemic.
+The Group's customers were forced to temporarily close their retail shops and consumer spending sentiment was low.
+This led to excess inventory and customers stopped to place new orders.
+The Group then took remedial action and generated new income by providing supply chain management services for factories.
 The Group is still exploring other alternatives to develop markets in other geographical regions so as to diversify its customer base.

-Regarding the Group's financial services business, subsequent to the financial year under review, on 31 January 2020, the Group has entered into an agreement to acquire 30% equity interest in 廣俊粵港澳產業投資基金管理 (廣州)有限公司 (Guangjun Guangdong-Hong Kong-Macao Industrial Investment Fund Management (Guangzhou) Company Limited) (the "GJ Fund Management Company") at a consideration of approximately HK\$3 Million.
+Regarding the Group's financial services business, on 31 January 2020, the Group has entered into an agreement to acquire 30% equity interest in 廣俊粵港澳產業投資基金管理(廣州)有限公司 (Guangjun Guangdong-Hong Kong-Macao Industrial Investment Fund Management (Guangzhou) Company Limited\) (the "GJ Fund Management Company") at a consideration of approximately RMB3 million.
 GJ Fund Management Company will establish a private equity fund for investing in an education project in Nansha district, Guangzhou Province, the PRC.
 The Group is optimistic about the prospect of GJ Fund Management Company and believe such acquisition would strengthen the Group's network in the PRC fund industry, which is in line with the expansion plan of the Group.